caiogondim/pedant-emitter.js/README.md

 <br>

 Strict event emitter.
-Forces event names to be accesed by key, not value.
+Forces event names to be accessed by key, not value.

 ## Installation